roadelou/template/README.md

  - [template](doc/TEMPLATE.md) which is used to create files from templates chosen based on the extension.
  - [template-run](doc/TEMPLATE-RUN.md) which is used to print the result of the execution of a provided template file.

+Rudimentary man pages are also provided, check `man 1 template` and `man 1 template-run`.

+The package will also install the shared library *libtemplate.so* used by the two executable, and store the corresponding header files on the system.

 ## Examples

 `template example.c` will create a C source file based on the template in the `/etc/roadelou_template` directory, if any.